schoolofcities/urban-growth-canada/ggh-growth/README.md

 Data preparation for a SofC IMFG report

 ## Part 1) Looking back, 2006 to 2021

-Trying where growth has occurred in the Greater Golden Horseshoe (GGH) from 2006 to 2021 in terms of sprawl versus intensification, specifically in relation to the built-up boundary in the 2006 Growth Plan.
+Trying to understand where growth has occurred in the Greater Golden Horseshoe (GGH) from 2006 to 2021 in terms of sprawl versus intensification, specifically in relation to the built-up boundary in the 2006 Growth Plan.
 We will try to find to what extent growth has occurred...

 A. Outside the 2006 Growth Boundary
 B. Within the 2006 Growth Boundary
 C. If within, to what extent is growth ‘near’ transit and/or within Urban Growth Centres (UGC)

-Report this for the overall GGH, and for each sub-region
+Report this for the overall GGH, and for each sub-region (see `regions-summary.csv` for a list of each)

 The following describes the technical steps:

 ### A) Preparing Census Data

-1. Download census Dissemination Area (DA) boundaries for 2006 and 2021 for the GGH
+1. Download census Dissemination Area (DA) boundaries for 2006 and 2021 for Ontario
 2. Create a linking table of each DA to it’s corresponding GGH sub-region (file 'ggh-growth-plan-regions.geojson').
 Each DA should only be linked to one sub-region. e.g.

 | DAUID_21 | Region  |